 Auge, M (1995) Non-Places: Introduction to Anthropology of Supermodernity.
 Verso, London, UK

 A Discussion into the Construction & Corporeality of Place and the Acoustic Ecological Environment that inhabits it

 While a postgraduate at Goldsmiths, I exhibited a similar interactive installation at the university's church on St. James Road, New Cross.
-The piece followed a similar aesthetic and was presented in an equal manner, differences between the two being that sound was streamed from Goldsmiths' library in comparison to train stations that were used in previous exhibitions for instance.
-Interactivity between audience members and the installation itself were also heightened with the inclusion of a mixing desk to allow users to attenuate the level of each speaker within the room, and numerous audience members could enter the installation space at a time as apposed to the single-file nature of before.
+The piece followed a similar aesthetic and was presented in an equal manner, differences between the two being that sound was streamed from Goldsmiths' library in comparison to train stations that were used in previous exhibition(s) for instance.
+Interactivity between audience members and the installation itself were also heightened with the inclusion of a mixing desk to allow users to attenuate the level of each speaker within the room, and numerous audience members could enter the installation space at a time as apposed to single-file.